This post may contain affiliate links, please read my disclosure policy for details.

 Ingredients

-- Sprinkle gelatin over 1/2 cup of cold water and let it sit for 5-10 minutes to bloom.
+- Add 1/2 cup cold water and gelatin to a medium saucepan.
+Whisk together, then let it sit for 5–10 minutes to bloom.

 Notes